 You can pick up tickets at a French railway station or print them out at home.
 The British SNCF site doesn’t seem to offer a simple way of booking a bike ticket.
 Rail Europe is probably best, because if anything goes wrong you can talk to a real person in English whereas there does not appear to be a telephone contact number for TGV-Europe.

 SNCF offers several rail cards: For the old, the young, the very young, families and normal people.
 These only really pay if you live in France or are intending to travel extensively in France.

-Your bicycle will cost ten Euros on long distance trains within France.
+Your bicycle will cost ten Euros on long distance trains within France, but you MUST book early to get space on some Intercite and all TGV trains.
 A trailer probably costs the same amount, but this could be awkward in a TGV where there is limited bike space.
 Cycling for the French either means road bikes with violently coloured Lycra à la Tour de France or rusty pre-WWI ladies’ bikes used by farm workers in the country.
 Neither of these ever pull trailers.
 In our experience if you can show willing and partially dismantle the trailer it does help.
 Bicycle transport on local TER trains is free.

 International bicycle tickets cost 10 – 15 Euros and include a reservation for a bicycle.
 These are valid from your starting station to your destination.
 Recumbents (even short wheelbase recumbents) and tandems seem to cost double, even though they are technically banned from most trains.

 To arrange bike transport on Intercite or TGV trains in France, it is now possible to book both your seat reservation and bike reservation at the same time by using the Capitaine Train online booking service: full details in English at https://blog.capitainetrain.com/6555-take-bike-on-train-france